 What hardware & software do you need for taking online courses?

 When taking online courses, there are some additional materials that students need to make sure they have access to before committing to taking such a course.

 A high-speed Internet connection (e.g. DSL or Cable) is required for online students.
 Sometimes a wireless connection can be unstable or have poor signal quality.
-Check your Internet Connection Speed by clicking here.
+Visit the Speed Test website to test your Internet Connection Speed.

 A minimum of two web browsers (e.g. Firefox, Google Chrome, and Safari) is required for online students.
 Please note Internet Explorer is not compatible with Blackboard.

-Make sure your computer has Microsoft Office Suite installed to enable you to view the word documents, powerpoints, etc. The University of Southern Indiana offers a free version of Microsoft 365 that can be installed on up to five computers.
-For more information, please visit https://www.usi.edu/it/software/
+Make sure your computer has Microsoft Office Suite installed to enable you to view Word documents, PowerPoint files, etc. The University of Southern Indiana offers a free version of Microsoft 365 that can be installed on up to five computers.
+For more information, please visit IT's software website.

 Java is a programming language and computing platform first released by Sun Microsystems in 1995.
 Lots of applications and websites won't work unless you have Java installed.